Axion Dark Radiation: Hubble Tension and Hyper-kamiokande Neutrino Experiment: Axion from Late Decaying DM in Hyper-Kamiokande

 where $\Omega_{\rm dm}=0.2607$ is the current DM density~\cite{Aghanim:2018eyx}.
 The total differential flux $d\Phi_{a}/dE_{a}$ consists of the galactic and the extra-galactic flux,

-From Eq.~\ref{galactic} and~\ref{extragalactic}, it can be seen that the flux of the axion radiation depends on the life-time $\tau_{NLSP}$ of the NLSP, the mass of NLSP $m_{X}$ and the fraction $f$.
+From Eq.~\ref{galactic} and~\ref{extragalactic}, it is easy to see that the flux of the axion radiation depends on the lifetime $\tau_{NLSP}$ of the NLSP, the mass of NLSP $m_{X}$ and the fraction $f$.
 The light NLSP mass and large fraction can lead to a large flux.
-However, for a given mass ratio $R$, a lighter NLSP mass, a longer NLSP life time, which will suppress the flux greatly.
+However, for a given mass ratio $R$, a lighter NLSP mass it is, a longer NLSP lifetime it has.
+Such a property will suppress the flux of axion radiation for lighter NLSP.
 Besides, if the NLSP is the gravitino, the late decaying DM will dominate the DM relic density, which is excluded by the CMB constraint.
-Hence, we only consider the axino NLSP as late decaying DM.
+Hence, we only consider the axino NLSP as the late decaying DM.

 It should be noted that the kinetic energy of the axion from the axino decay depends on our model parameters.
 When the kinetic energy lies in the keV range, the flux of our axion will be much smaller than that of the solar axion~\cite{Derbin:2011gg,Arisaka:2012pb} so that we cannot obtain the sensitivity of our axion radiation in the solar axion experiments.
 Therefore, we focus on the NLSP mass $m_{NLSP}$ is larger than keV scale, such as the MeV axino, which will produce the MeV axion from the axino decay.
-On the other hand, the MeV axion is weakly limited by cosmological and astrophysical observations.

-In Figure~\ref{flux}, we show the differential flux of the axion radiation.
+In Fig.~\ref{flux}, we show the differential flux of the axion radiation.
 The relevant parameters, such as the life-time $\tau_{\tilde{a}}$, the mass $\tilde{a}$, the mass ratio $R$, the reheating temperature $T_R$ and the PQ symmetry breaking scale $V_{PQ}$, are chosen to satisfy the aforementioned constraints.
-As above discussed, the flux strongly relies on the fraction of late-decaying DM, like in left-bottom panel, which reach about 10\% and has the much larger flux other three cases.
-Besides, we find that the galactic contribution is lightly smaller than the extra-galactic contribution.
-Due to the red-shift effect, the extra-galactic differential flux spreads and ends at the corresponding the axion kinetic energy $E_{\rm em}$ in each panel.
+As above discussed, the flux strongly relies on the fraction of late-decaying DM, like in the left-bottom panel, which reaches about 10\% and has a much larger flux other three cases.
+Besides, we find that the galactic contribution is slightly smaller than the extra-galactic contribution.
+Due to the red-shift effect, the extra-galactic differential flux spreads and ends at the corresponding axion kinetic energy $E_{\rm em}$ in each panel.